Evergreen Sustainable Development Standard

 In 2019, Commerce convened an Advisory Team of stakeholders to engage in a process to update the ESDS.
 To view the list of ESDS Advisory Team members, visit here.

-The Advisory Team worked through 2020 to review updated buildings codes and the 2020 version of the Enterprise Green Communities standard, culminating in the publication on November 25, 2020 of the first draft of ESDS v4.0.
+The Advisory Team worked through 2020 to review updated building codes and the 2020 version of the Enterprise Green Communities standard, culminating in the publication on November 25, 2020, of the first draft of ESDS v4.0.

 An online public hearing took place on February 11, 2021.
 The public hearing can be viewed here:

 Comments received on the first draft of ESDS Version 4.0 can be viewed here: